-We are hoping for a minor increase in the overall ARAI-claimed mileage figures of this motorcycle.
+We are hoping for a minor increase in the overall ARAI-claimed mileage figures of this compact SUV.
 The small increase in mileage will be courtesy of the re-tuned engines.
-The Diesel engine with manual transmission is likely to offer a max. the average mileage of 20 KMPL in real-world driving conditions.
+The Diesel engine with manual transmission is likely to offer a max. the average mileage of 17 KMPL in real-world driving conditions.

-The biggest highlight of the new Hyundai Creta facelift 2018 is the exterior design.
-The images seen here are of the China-spec model that clearly shows the exterior changes.
-The new grille, which is bigger, follows Hyundai’s cascade effect design for of the griile.
+The biggest highlight of this vehicle with this facelift is the exterior design.
+The new grille, which is bigger, follows Hyundai’s cascade effect design out of the grille.
 The bumper is also new.
 Furthermore, the vertical fog lamp units have been replaced by horizontal fog lamps.
 The Creta facelift for India could feature a similar look.
 However, it is sure to get the new grille with the ‘cascading’ design to bring the car more in line with the new models.